New York has a new Archbishop. His background looks a lot like Pope Leo's

 But the new assignment also comes with challenges.
 The New York Archdiocese, which recently agreed to mediation to settle 1,300 sex abuse claims, needs to raise $300 million to pay survivors and is in the process of selling Manhattan properties, while restructuring or closing dozens of dwindling parishes.

-This story was produce through a collaboration between NPR and Religion News Service.
+This story was produced through a collaboration between NPR and Religion News Service.

 Copyright 2025 NPR